Gold AccentsMeet our Program Leadership & Staff!Gold Accents

 Associate Program Director

-I grew up in Fresno, California and attended UC Berkeley before completing medical training at Temple, residency at the University of Maryland, then general and interventional cardiology training at the University of Colorado.
-Coaching our fellows how to treat heart attacks and watching them grow into great independent cardiologists is the best part of my job.
-Outside the hospital, you’ll find me at a local playground or ice cream shop with my kids, riding a bike, or playing in the mountains.
+Originally from Fresno, California, he attended UC Berkeley before completing medical training at Temple, residency at the University of Maryland, and general and interventional cardiology training at the University of Colorado.
+He especially enjoys coaching fellows on how to treat heart attacks and watching them grow into independent cardiologists.
+Outside of work, he can often be found at a local playground or ice cream shop with his kids, riding his bike, or enjoying the mountains.

 Staff